Luke 13:25-30

 That’s the parable and the preview.
 “In that place there will be weeping and gnashing of teeth, when you see Abraham and Isaac and Jacob and all the prophets in the kingdom but you yourselves cast out.
 And people will come from east and west, and from north and south, and recline at the table in the kingdom of God.
 And behold, some are last who will be first, and some are first who will be last.”
 The parable, verses 25-27, along with a preview of what it will be like to experience judgment, to be cast out, to be excluded, verses 28-30.

-Look, this is how Jesus evangelized to his people.
-This is how Jesus presented the gospel, and pressed the demands of the gospel on a slumbering, self assured people.
+Look, this is how Jesus evangelized his people.
+This is how Jesus presented the gospel, and pressed the demands of the gospel on a slumbering, self-assured people.
 This really shows such a deep, deep love and concern in the heart of our Lord.
 Because he was willing to offend their sensibilities.
 He was willing to make them uncomfortable.
 He loved them to that degree.
 He knew so many of these people, that they would not obey his command, that they would not heed the warning, they wouldn’t hear the parable, they wouldn’t be frightened by the preview that he was giving them.

 It’s not popular in evan, evangelicalism today, to scare your audience straight.
 They say that’s, that’s using fear tactics.
 You’re just fear mongering.
-You’re trying to to get people to repent on the basis of being afraid.
+You’re trying to, to get people to repent on the basis of being afraid.
 Uh, yeah, that’s exactly what we’re doing.
-And what, what we’re doing is, we’re trying to follow Jesus model of evangelism to a self assured people.
+And what, what we’re doing is, we’re trying to follow Jesus model of evangelism to a self-assured people.
 I know that our Red Team experiences this all the time.
 And I experienced it too, as I talk to people, you know, every single person in Greeley goes to church.
 It’s an overstatement.

 Everybody goes to church.
 And they can all tell you what church they go to.
 Their life looks nothing different than the rest of the world.
 They’re pharisaical, and they’re thinking, they’re antinomian and they’re living, their libertarian.
 They love their freewill, and they don’t want anybody telling them what God requires.
 That’s legalism.
-To speak to people like that who are inoculated against the gospel of grace because they’ve taken such presumption with God’s grace, to speak with them about the fear of the Lord, that’s the greatest offense.
+To speak to people like that who are inoculated against the Gospel of Grace because they’ve taken such presumption with God’s grace, to speak with them about the fear of the Lord, that’s the greatest offense.

 How dare you make me uncomfortable?
 How dare you make me examine myself?
 How dare you make me question that decision I made as a sincere boy at four years old, and then getting wet in the baptismal afterwards.
 How dare you question that?
-So my friend, as you listen today, I know all of us have grown up in the same culture.
+So my friend, as you listen today, I, I know all of us have grown up in the same culture.
 We’ve experienced that same false sense of assurance, it’s supposed to settle our minds and make us not think about anything difficult, because God is so gracious.

 He’s like a benign grandfather, would never, in love, he would never correct us.
 All that’s been done in Jesus.
 Just live the way you want and trust in Jesus.
 Listen, as you listen today, consider whether or not what Jesus tells these Jews might pertain to you as well.
 Does striving for godliness characterize your life.
 Are you straining?
 Almost sometimes it feels like with every nerve.
 Does it, does it grip your soul?
 That you still see indwelling sin and you want it gone?
 Are you fighting against worldly mindedness?
 Are you struggling to kill pride in your life?
 Are you struggling to fight against covetousness?